markstickley/norestfortheweekend/source/_posts/2009-08-17-location-location-location.markdown

 - javascript
 ---

-All this time, I've been happily using `window.location` in my code, but I never knew it's dark secret!
+All this time, I've been happily using `window.location` in my code, but I never knew its dark secret!